 You can also experience Dividing Lines in the real world.
-For more information, visit the Dividing Lines driving tour site.
+For more information, visit the driving tour site.

-The Dividing Lines virtual tour is embedded in this page below in three 30-minute videos.
-Each video is like a chapter in this history.
-Before and after each video, on this page, additional content expands the story to the national context.
+The Dividing Lines virtual tour is embedded in this page in three 30-minute videos.
+Each video is like a chapter in a book.
+Before and after each video, additional content expands the story to the national context.

-The tour allows you to immersive yourself in a unique 360° environment that's amazing when wearing a virtual headset.
+The tour allows you to immerse yourself in a unique 360° virtual environment.

-On this tour, you will see many historic landmarks and interactive panoramas from positions along many streets in Kansas City.
+On this tour, you will see many historic landmarks and interactive panoramas from all over Kansas City.

 of Kansas City